Chapter 1: The Vitals of Data#

 1.1 Categorical Data#

 Categorical data places each observation into a named group.
-The values do not represent measurable quantities — arithmetic on them is meaningless.
+The values do not represent measurable quantities — doing arithmetic on them is meaningless.

 Examples: